2021 MLS Cup playoffs

-The 2021 MLS Cup Playoffs (branded as the 2021 Audi MLS Cup Playoffs for sponsorship reasons) was the 26th edition of the MLS Cup Playoffs, the post-season championship of Major League Soccer (MLS), the top soccer league in the United States and Canada.
+The 2021 MLS Cup playoffs (branded as the Audi 2021 MLS Cup Playoffs for sponsorship reasons) was the 26th edition of the MLS Cup playoffs, the post-season championship of Major League Soccer (MLS), the top soccer league in the United States and Canada.
 The tournament culminated the 2021 MLS regular season.
 The tournament began on November 20 and concluded with MLS Cup 2021 on December 11.

 The Columbus Crew were the defending MLS Cup champions, but failed to qualify for the playoffs after finishing ninth in the Eastern Conference.

-The 2021 MLS Cup Playoffs marked the first time since 2004 that no club from Texas qualified, and the first time ever that no club from California qualified.
+The 2021 playoffs marked the first time since 2004 that no teams from Texas qualified, and the first time ever that no teams from California qualified.
+This was also the only time that no teams from the Los Angeles area qualified.